vhartikainen/protecting-workloads-workshop/docs/builder-session/assess.md

 In this section you will do the following tasks:

-1. Examine the stack that you built
+1. Examine the CloudFormation stack you built to learn about the tags that were applied by AWS CloudFormation.

-2. Assess the host layer by installing an Amazon Inspector agent on the EC2 instances and running an Inspector scan to look for host layer vulnerabilities.
+2. Learn about Amazon Inspector targets, templates, and rules packages.
+3. Examine Amazon Inspector findings
 4. Assess the network layer by running an external network scan using a network scanner.

 ## Examine the stack that you built